Abu Dhabi's Etihad delays entry into service of Airbus A350-1000 jets

 Etihad replaced the management who led the aggressive expansion strategy, which also included investments in airlines that later ceased operations due to their own financial turbulence.

-Chief Executive Tony Douglas, who joined in 2017, told Reuters last year the airline would be “more rational,” focusing on carrying passengers to and from Abu Dhabi as opposed to its previous hub model of connecting east and west.
+Chief Executive Tony Douglas, who joined in 2017, told Reuters last year the airline would be “more rational”, focusing on carrying passengers to and from Abu Dhabi as opposed to its previous hub model of connecting east and west.

-Reporting by Alexander Cornwell; Editing by Edmund Blair and Mark Potter
+Reporting by Alexander Cornwell, additional reporting by Tim Hepher; Editing by Edmund Blair and Mark Potter